pmccarthy/architecture/rfcs/0000-kuadrant-release-process.md

 (QA) team.
 The QA team is responsible for testing the different components of the Kuadrant suite, and they need to be aware of the new version of the suite that is going to be released, what are the changes that are included, bug fixes and new features in order they can plan their testing processes accordingly.
-This check is not meant to be a fully fledged assessment from the QA team as it would be with a downstream project when it's handover to them, it's aimed to not take more than 1-2 days, and be expected to be fully automated in the future.
-This step will happen once the release candidate is ready, and it's been tested by the Engineering team.
-The QA team should be notified in advance of the release, and they should be able to assert the release candidate is ready before the actual release happens.
+This check is not meant to be a fully fledged assessment from the QA team when it's handover to them, it's aimed to not take more than 1-2 days, and ideally expected to be fully automated.
+This step will happen once the release candidate has no PRs pending to be merged, and it has been tested by the Engineering team.
+The QA team should work closely to the engineering throughout the process, both teams aiming for zero handover time and continuous delivery mindset, so immediate testing can be triggered on release candidates once handed over.
+This process should happen without the need of formal communication between the teams or any overhead in general, but by keeping constant synergy between quality and product engineering instead.

 There is an ideal time to hand over to the QA team for testing, especially since we are using GitHub for orchestration, we could briefly define it in the following steps: